-Last summer, the Pacific launched its Congressman George Miller Water Policy Leadership Program, which will continue to support two water policy interns annually for the next four years.
+In summer 2016, the Pacific launched its Congressman George Miller Water Policy Leadership Program, which will continue to support two water policy interns annually through 2019.
 This program was established to honor the long service of Congressman George Miller to his country, and his legendary dedication and historical accomplishments around sustainable solutions to Western U.S. water policy reform.

 The Pacific Institute will select and supervise two interns each year, who will typically work during a ten-week period on sustainability or other resource topics.